obsidian-html/obsidian-html.github.io/md/General Information/About ObsidianHtml.md

 To convert your notes, you need to point to your notes folder, and to one note that will serve as the index.html page.

 By default only notes that are found by following links recursively starting with the entrypoint will be converted.
-To include all notes in your folder, see the [Process All](../Configurations/Process%20All.md).

-It is also possible to [create an entrypoint note by matching certain tags](../Configurations/Create%20index%20from%20tags.md).
-If you enable that setting, only the notes that match the tags will be included in the output.
-(Unless, again, process all is enabled).
+But if you want to work differently, [there are other modes available](../Configurations/Modes.md).

 ## Compatibility